192d Wing: History

 On 21 September 2000, the 192d hosted a reunion for the 352nd Fighter Group, the highly decorated World War II unit to which the 192d's 149th Fighter Squadron traces its military lineage.
 Over 100 World War II veterans and nearly 300 of their family members attended.

 In the wake of September 11, 2001, more than 400 unit members were called to active duty for up to two years, marking a period of prolonged intensity at the Richmond Air National Guard Base, unmatched since the Berlin call-up of 1961–62.
 Beginning in mid-September, combat air patrols were flown day and night for 218 consecutive days until mid-April 2002 for a total of 820 operational sorties and 3,515.5 flying hours.
-To support 24-hour-a-day operations, the unit installed three alert trailers for F-16 crews, and set up on-base laundry facilities, a mini-Base Exchange (BX), and a small gymnasium.
+To support 24-hour-a-day operations, the unit installed three alert trailers for F-16 crews and set up on-base laundry facilities, a mini Base Exchange (BX), and a small gymnasium.

 In September and October 2003, in support of Operation Iraqi Freedom, the 192d Fighter Wing deployed more than 300 personnel to an undisclosed base in Southwest Asia.

-In late 2007, pursuant to BRAC 2005 action, the 192 FW relinquished its F-16C and F-16D aircraft and moved to Langley AFB (now Joint Base Langley-Eustis), to integrate with the Regular Air Force as an associate unit to the 1st Fighter Wing (1 FW) flying the F-22 Raptor.
-The former Richmond International Airport Air National Guard Station property was transferred to the Department of the Army in support of U.S. Army Reserve and Virginia Army National Guard activities.
+In 2005, BRAC recommendations directed the realignment of Richmond International Airport Air Guard Station, including the redistribution of the wing's F-16 aircraft, the transfer of real property accountability to the Department of the Army, and the association of the wing's manpower with the active-duty 1st Fighter Wing.

-On 13 October 2007, the order to reactivate the 192 FW was read by Lieutenant Colonel Dave Kolmer at the activation ceremony held at the 27th Fighter Squadron, Langley AFB.
-Integration with the active duty 1 FW allows the Air National Guard to be at the forefront of the latest design of fighter aircraft, jointly flying and maintaining F-22 aircraft assigned to the 1st Fighter Wing.
+On 13 October 2007, the order to reactivate the 192d was read by Lieutenant Colonel Dave Kolmer at the activation ceremony held at the 27th Fighter Squadron, Langley AFB.
+Integration with the active-duty 1 FW allows the Air National Guard to be at the forefront of the latest fighter aircraft design, jointly flying and maintaining F-22 aircraft assigned to the 1st Fighter Wing.

-On 1 October 2018, the 192d Fighter Wing was redesignated as the 192d Wing by order of the Secretary of the Air Force.
+Following this integration and growth, on 1 October 2018, the 192d Fighter Wing was redesignated as the 192d Wing by order of the Secretary of the Air Force.
 The wing held a ceremony on 13 October 2018, at Joint Base Langley-Eustis, bringing down the old wing flag for the last time and raising the new one.
-With 12 distinct mission sets including F-22 fighter jet operations and maintenance, intelligence and cyber operations along with multiple support units, the redesignation reflects the wing's growth and diversity.
+The wing's 12 distinct mission sets include F-22 fighter jet operations and maintenance, intelligence analysis, cyber operations, medical support, civil engineering, communications, logistics readiness, security forces, force support, finance, contracting, and chaplain services.
+This redesignation reflects the wing's growth and diversity.